Looking After Children - keeping informed

 This page has been created to provide you with the latest information about what is happening in relation to Looking After Children in Victoria and elsewhere.

-Commencement of 2011 Looking After Children (LAC) Outcomes Data project
+The 2011 Looking After Children Outcomes Data Project findings

 In late 2011, the Department of Human Services undertook a project to investigate how children in Victoria’s out-of-home care services were faring.

 The project analysed 40 outcome measures for 511 children in care across the seven areas of development identified in the Looking After Children practice framework.
 These measures were derived from de-identified client assessment records completed by care teams in 2010–11.
 Findings for 16 of these measures were able to be compared with findings from the same measures analysed in the 2007 Looking After Children Outcomes Data Project.